 What if I have questions or don't agree with my scores?

 Your Child Care Consultant can help answer questions or follow up with the assessor or other NCRLAP staff if necessary.
 Many times issues that seem to be confusing can be clarified with a quick phone call to the NCRLAP office as you and your consultant review an assessment report.
 Remember that since your consultant was not present during the observation, the additional information will be helpful to him or her as well.
 There is also a grievance process for providers who do not agree with their scores.
 It is important to NCRLAP staff that programs receive the most accurate scores and also that the assessment information is used to make positive changes for children; therefore, NCRLAP is glad to correct any errors that are found or to answer questions about scoring requirements or assessment results.
 As part of this process, the scores and assessment report are reviewed, any needed corrections made, and a response letter is written.
 The response letter provides additional information about the specific indicator requirement questioned and how these apply to the observation.
 Details about the grievance process are located on the NCRLAP Web site under "resources" and are also included at the end of the facility summary report.

 VII.
-Review Questions
+Video Review Questions

+These questions are displayed at the end of the video.
 There are no specific answers to these questions, since the answers depend greatly on individual program philosophies, values, and goals.

-- How is the assessment process valuable for your individual classroom and/or child care facility? - How might you use the information in your facility summary report or individual classroom assessment report for quality improvement? - Do you believe the assessment process is important to child care in North Carolina?
-If so why? - How is this process important to the families who seek child care in our state?
+- How is the assessment process valuable for your individual classroom and/or child care facility? - How might you use the information in your facility summary report or individual classroom assessment report for quality improvement?